27Divashree/ChoreoCV/README.md

 # ChoreoCV

 ChoreoCV is a project that allows you to compare your dance moves with a benchmark video.
 Whether you want to upload a pre-recorded video or use your webcam to score yourself live, ChoreoCV provides a fun and interactive way to evaluate your dancing skills.
+ChoreoCV also allows you to create your own dance moves using the createmoves.py script.
+You can save the generated dance moves as a video and compare them with other dance moves as well.
 Additionally, you can have your dancing stick figure displayed on a virtual background, adding an element of entertainment to the experience.

 ## How to Use